d3meter/ui-challenge-frontend/README.md

 *Backend*

-The challenge includes a Node.js back-end, exposing a REST API, and documentation for it.
-Documentation can be reached through the [http://localhost:3000/docs](http://localhost:3000/docs "http://localhost:3000/docs") URL, after the backend is started.
+~~The challenge includes a Node.js back-end, exposing a REST API, and documentation for it.
+Documentation can be reached through the [http://localhost:3000/docs](http://localhost:3000/docs  "http://localhost:3000/docs") URL, after the backend is started.~~

+Please note that the backend server is owned by a third party so contents won't be displayed after starting frontend application.
+This project only represents my code base currently until I create an own backend.

 ***Requirements***